bibikalka1/HP_Z420_Z620_Z820_BOOTBLOCK2013_BIOS_mod/README.md

 - J. If you did not update to custom BIOS in Section 3.2, run the official update back to version 3.96 since you probably don't want to keep 2.07.
 - K. Turn the computer off.
 Unplug.
 Put the jumpers back where they were.
 Clear BIOS variables with the BIOS reset button.
 Turn the computer on.
 Things should be back to normal.

+Note for the curious ones: There is a different way to enter this manufacturing mode by copying ME region to the BIOS chip and leaving the init flag as FF - raise an **issue** if you want to explore this more. @BillDH2k has experienced this a lot when hardware flashing ME8.

 **3.1 Bootblock update to 2013.**